tobor88/PowerShell-FTP/README.md

 5. Invoke-WinScpUpload *Upload files from a WinSCP FTP Server*
 6. Get-FtpChildItem *Returns a list of files from an FTP server*
 7. Invoke-FtpDownload *Downloads files from an FTP server*
+8. Invoke-FtpUpload *Uploads a file to an FTP server*

 ## Examples
 **Connect-WinSCPFTPSession Examples**